jamesdsmyth/artic/README.md

 * Pushing updated code to iOS store without bringing down the app - https://github.com/Microsoft/react-native-code-push
 * Jest testing - https://github.com/facebook/jest
 * Payment gateway in UAE - https://docs.start.payfort.com/

+### Roadmap
+* Phase 1
+  * Full sitemap with components of each view
+  * Outline reuseable components and match npm packages for these
+  * Install React Native, jest and any other dependancy library